dduphoff/ROCO222/journal.md

 An incremental encoder is made up of a IR photosensor and an infrared LED.
 An encoder disk is attached to the motor.
 Every time the disk leaves space the circuit detects light passing through the disk.
 Knowing how the disk is laid out the rate of rotation of the motor can be measured and even controlled.

 To wire up the circuit we need an infrared LED, a infrared photodetector, 10k and 100k resistors, a supply wire a ground wire and a signal wire.
 The LED and transistor must be facing each other with enough space for the disk to comfortably fit in-between the two.
-The final product looked like fig. 1.

-We are going to be using a disk with one wedge cut out of it like in fig. 2.
+We are going to be using a disk with one wedge cut out of it.
 This means that every time the IR light is detected we can count one rotation.
 It is going to be cut out of cardboard and mounted onto the motor using glue tack.